Urinary tract ultrasound: Uses

-The symptoms that a person may experience that cause the test to be requested may be blood in the urine, abdominal pain, abdominal kidney function tests, and frequent urinary tract infections (of which symptoms may include the need to pass urine frequently, pain on urination, and worsening urinary incontinence).
+The symptoms that a person may experience that cause the test to be requested may be blood in the urine, abdominal pain, abnormal kidney function tests, and frequent urinary tract infections (of which symptoms may include the need to pass urine frequently, pain on urination, and worsening urinary incontinence).

 Risks

 Ultrasound is non-invasive and does not involve radiation, unlike some methods of imaging of the urinary tract such as X-rays or CT scans.
 It is usually painless.
 It is safe in pregnancy.
 Risks specific to the scan involve: